idem-lab/conmat/paper/paper.pdf.md

 # Example

 We will generate a contact matrix for Tasmania, a state in Australia, using a model fitted from the POLYMOD contact survey.
-We can get the age-stratified population data for Tasmania from the helper function `abs_age_state()`:
+We can get the age-stratified population data for Tasmania from the Australian Bureau of Statistics (ABS) with the helper function, `abs_age_state()`: